 4. Adhere to compliance regulations

 When developing a security policy for your customer, be sure to adhere to their industry’s compliance regulations.
-Certain industries are more regulated than others, but you should always inform your customers of any pertinent regulations and make sure their security policies addresses all issues to help them stay compliant.
+Certain industries are more regulated than others, but you should always inform your customers of any pertinent regulations and make sure their security policies address all issues to help them stay compliant.
 HIPAA, for example, requires all covered entities to encrypt all their storage technologies for data at rest.
 As their IT service provider, you’ll need to determine what they’re liable for and make sure they comply with all requirements.